Six Things to Consider When Printing a Comic Book or Graphic Novel

-Also, there are a variety of paper coatings available to enhance the look and durability of your book.
+Also, a variety of paper coatings are available to enhance your book's look and durability.
 For example, you may wish to have a clear coating - such as a gloss UV or laminate - applied to the cover of your Graphic Novel.
 Gloss UV and lamination not only increase the durability, these coatings also enhance the vibrancy of the ink colors.

 To save money, the cover of a saddle-stitched Comic Book can be the same thickness as the interior pages.
 This is referred to as a "self-cover."

 If you have any questions about an upcoming Comic Book or softcover Graphic Novel project just give Formax a call at 866-367-6221.
 Or, if you already know your specifications and would like to receive a quote, please click here.
 We look forward to assisting you!